blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/containerscanning.md

 # Container Scanning

-Container Scanning, is a way of running [solution_name] against Docker containers to create an aggregated BOM and component risk level.
+Container Scanning is a way of running [solution_name] against any type of container image (including any non-Linux, non-Docker image) and providing component risk details for each layer of the image.

-[solution_name] will accept either a user provided local file path, or remote URL to fetch a container image for scanning.
+[solution_name] will accept either a user provided local file path, or remote HTTP/HTTPS URL to fetch a container image for scanning.

 Container scanning supports both persistent (Intelligent) and Stateless scan modes in [blackduck_product_name].

 Execute Container Scanning by adding the following:
 ````
---detect.container.scan.file.path=<Path to local or URL for remote container>
+--detect.container.scan.file.path=<Path to local or HTTP/HTTPS URL for remote image>
 ````
 <!-- TBD properties page link
 (../properties/configuration/containerscanning.md#container-scanning) to a run of [solution_name].